-5. LEAVE IT K9-BA K9-BA Test Description Student walks with their dog by three items and student diverts dog's attention from the items.
+5. LEAVE IT K9-BA Test Description Student walks with their dog by three items and student diverts dog's attention from the items.
 Notes Two cones (or other visual marker) will be positioned 20 feet apart.
 Within dog's view, Evaluator or Assistant will place three Leave It items (a plush toy, chew item, and wadded piece of paper) on the ground offset 5 feet from either side of path between the two cones.
 Student will walk with their dog from one cone to the second cone and back again, passing Leave It items from approximately 5 feet away.
-EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Dog leaves items with 1 to 2 cues, leash remains loose, and dog's nose does not investigate within 2 feet of items. one or more Leave It items, or leave it for one or more items, or dog touches a leash tightens 3 or more re Leave It an item, or 6.
-WAIT FOR THE FOOD BOWL К9-ВА Test Description Student asks their dog to wait for the e food bowl until student releases do g to eat out of it.
-Notes Student will be handed a food bowl containing several food treats (or student may use their own treats if desired).
+EXCELLENT Needs Work INCOMPLETE Scoring Guidelines Dog leaves items with 1 to 2 cues, leash remains loose, and dog's nose does not investigate within 2 feet of items. one or more Leave It items, or leave it for one or more Leave It items, or dog touches an item, or leash tightens 3 or more times or is 6.
+WAIT FOR THE FOOD BOWL K9-BA Test Description Student asks their dog to wait for the Student asks their dog to wait for the food bowl until student releases dog to eat out of it.
+Notes Student will be handed a food bowl containing several food treats (student may use their own treats if desired).
 Student will have dog wait in a sit, down, or stand, while student places food bowl on the floor approximately 3 feet in front of dog.
 After bowl is placed on the floor, student may release dog to eat out of bowl.
-Dog must not move forward until released. n the floor EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Dog waits with 1 to 2 cues until released.
+Dog must not move forward until released.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Dog waits with 1 to 2 cues until released.
 Student gives 3 cues to wait, or student resets dog 1 time.
-Student gives 4 or mo wait, or student resets more times, or dog before being released. dog 2 or 7.
-STAY K9-BA Test Description Student asks their dog to stay in a sit or down position while student converses with Evaluator for 1 minute.
-1 minute.
+Student gives 4 or more cues to wait, or student resets dog 2 or more times, or dog gets food before being released.
+7. STAY K9-BA Test Description Student asks their dog to stay in a sit or down position while student converses with Evaluator for 1 minute.
 Notes Evaluator or Assistant will stand 5 feet from student and dog.
 Student may choose either a sit or down for the stay.
 Timing begins when student cues dog to stay.
-Student may attend to their dog as needed without physically touching the dog during the 1 minute stay.
+Student may praise and focus on their dog as needed without physically touching the dog during the 1 minute stay.
 The dog may shift in place during the stay though must remain in the same position (sit or down) throughout the stay.
 EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines Dog stays with 1 to 2 cues until released.
 Student gives 3 cues to stay, or student resets dog 1 time.
-Student gives 4 or mo stay, or student resets more times.
+Student gives 4 or more cues to stay, or student resets dog 2 or more times.